srirampamerla/Ensemble_XG-Boost/README.md

 5. Calculate Gain.
 Which tree has Highest Gain take that.
-   Gain= Similarity weight of (left tree+right tree- overall or parent similarity weight) Here above we calculated and constructed  for both salary and credit Gain.
+   Gain= Similarity weight of (left tree+right tree- overall or parent similarity weight) 0+0.33-0.1428=0.1872
+   Here above we calculated and constructed  for both salary and credit Gain.
 In which salary as higher.
 So we are coinsdering root node as Salary

 7. Continue with next feature.

+![Alt text](https://github.com/srirampamerla/Ensemble_XG-Boost/blob/main/xg4.png?raw=true)
+Calculate similarity weight and Gain
 Calculate in both left and right leaf.
-Here for credit we got same gain we are coinsdering anyone
+Here for credit we got same gain we are coinsdering anyone.

-![Alt text](https://github.com/srirampamerla/Ensemble_XG-Boost/blob/main/xg4.png?raw=true)

 8. After reaching leaf node we need to calculate new predicted value log(odds)=log(p/1-p) for base model